tugboat/pakyow-web/manual/08 View Logic.markdown

 <h2 id="section_8.6">8.6 Changing the View Path or Root View</h2>

-The view path can be changed at any point, causing the root view to be rebuilt:
+The view path can be changed at any point, causing the presentation layer to be rebuilt:

 <div class="code ruby">
 presenter.use_view_path('path/to/views')
 </div>

-A root view can also be changed, again causing the root view to be rebuilt:
+A root view can also be changed, again causing the presentation layer to be rebuilt:
-TODO: we need another name for the compiled view; too many references to root view

 <div class="code ruby">
 presenter.set_view('path/to/root_view.html')